 Here’s another tool we talked about before, but again, it’s worth mentioning twice!
 If you have done your keyword research and started incorporating them into your site content, the Keyword Density Analyzer can help you identify the frequency of those keywords and where they appear, i.e. image alt text, main body content, meta titles/descriptions, and links.
 You can use also use this tool as a competitive measure.
 Find out what keywords your competitors are using on their website, and which ones have the highest density.
 Are they similar to yours?

-Likewise, if you want to rank highly for certain keywords or phrases, paste in the URLS of the sites are already appearing on page 1 on Google, and take note of the density of keywords you’re trying to rank for.
-It will give you a good indication of how prominent the keyword needs be on the page in question, and where it should be featured.
+Likewise, if you want to rank highly for certain keywords or phrases, paste in the URLs of the sites that are already appearing on page 1 on Google, and take note of the density of keywords you’re trying to rank for.
+It will give you a good indication of how prominent the keyword needs to be on the page in question, and where it should be featured.

 Very handy for: tracking competitors’ keywords and measuring the keyword density of high ranking websites against your own

-If you’re looking for a quick SEO analysis of your website, then BrowSEO is your go-to-tool.
+If you’re looking for quick SEO analysis of your website, then BrowSEO is your go-to tool.
 Like Screaming Frog, it checks the technical health of your site.
 It also analyses redirects, headings, word count, and links.
 It also shows how your meta title and description appear on Google, and how many HTML headings you’re using.
 This is a good way of identifying how effective your on-page SEO is for content and wording.
-An information tool tip on the side also provides some advice on how to improve any issues that are flagged by the system.
+An information tooltip on the side also provides some advice on how to improve any issues that are flagged by the system.

 The homepage of your website is stripped down completely and broken up into sections, with all links and images highlighted.
 This is a good way for you to view your site without styling features and see it for what it actually is!
 This is also a great way to identify design flaws!